As photographer & picture editor I demonstrate how to choose the right picture

 Time—a day, a week, months, years—changes what we see in library event thumbnail views by creating distance between the immediate needs of the hour and the inherent timelessness of an image.
 Pictures tend to change when they are judged without deadline pressures.
 Time can turn a simple image into a priceless, irreplaceable visual fact.
 Can the photographer and the picture editor wear historians hats as well?
 The good ones do.

-When a single picture can’t tell the whole story, wearing my image editor’s hat as I shoot, I am aware of opportunities where a series of pictures can.
+When a single picture can’t tell the whole story, wearing my image editor’s hat as I shoot, I am aware of opportunities where a series of pictures that form a visual essay, or documentary, can.

 Each place I visit has its own particular look, character, atmosphere and dynamics.
 I want my photographs of Chrissie and my travels to be good and lasting visual narrative, I enjoy the self-assignment of trying to capture all of these qualities, and saying as much about the places I visit as giving the literal look of them.
 Many of the interesting aspects of the places I am made aware of through prior research.